top of page

 Screenshot 2024-11-07 215741.png

 Wildfires enhance sediment transport, especially in steep (slopes > 30 degrees) mountainous terrain such as the San Gabriel Mountains in Southern California.
 We focus on the mountains in Southern California because they are on fire very often, are home to alot of people, and because we have a lot of data there.
 A lot of sediment moves from the hillslopes to the channels as dry ravel - a process where sediment rolls, bounces, or slides downhill.
-Dry ravel (often called dry sediment too) occurs because vegetation held that sediment in place on steep slopes but that sediment is released downstream.
-I study dry ravel because it can supply postfire debris flows (see next section below).
+Dry ravel (often called dry sediment too) occurs because the vegetation that held the sediment in place on steep slopes before fire is incinerated, and that sediment is released downstream.

 Im my work, I am focusing on where we see dry ravel: is it on steep slopes, where more shrubs burned, or on specific types of rock?
+Do we see it more in hillslopes or valleys or channels?
+I study dry ravel because it can supply the ammo for postfire debris flows (see next section below).

 Collaborators: Dr. Roman A. DiBiase *amazing advisor!